Teaching Kids To Think. Learning A Skill For Life.

 After an intensive year of work, in the summer of 1992, the third session of the summer camp became the initial program of the newly established U.S. Chess Center.
-Since then, the U.S. Chess Center has offered a wide range of classes at the Center's downtown location and in D.C. and suburban schools.
+Since then, the U.S. Chess Center has offered a wide range of classes in various locations in the city and its suburbs.

 Our programs in underserved areas of Washington is providing encouragement as well as intellectual training to students.
-Each week during the school year, our chess teachers meet with about 500 students in some of the most underperforming schools in Washington.
+Each week during the school year, our chess teachers meet with hundreds of students in some of the most underperforming schools in Washington.
 Many students who learn to play chess succeed academically far beyond their peers.